Bodyguard

 Further information

-You can find more details about training to be a bodyguard through the Security Industry Authority.
+You'll find information about training to be a bodyguard from the Security Industry Authority.

 What it takes